Sycosis - Definition, Cause, Symptoms, Treatment, Homeopathy

 Causation of sycosis

-3) Folliculitis features a tendency to occur amongst people working in dusty and dirty environments, e.g. miners, building workers and sweepers.
+3) Folliculitis features a tendency to occur amongst people working in dusty and dirty environments, e.g. miners, building workers, and sweepers.

 5) Seborrhoeic diathesis may be a common feature.
-Inactive propensities, under-nourishment or weight, diabetes, unhygienic living, hypochondriac personality and close to home strain are the normal inclining factors.
+Inactive propensities, undernourishment or weight, diabetes, unhygienic living, hypochondriac personality, and close-to-home strain are the normal inclining factors.

 Symptoms of sycosis

-1) In order of frequency, the beard region, neck, scalp, legs, arms and loins are most frequently involved.
+1) In order of frequency, the beard region, neck, scalp, legs, arms, and loins are most frequently involved.

-2) Characteristically, this condition is seen as small, superficial, follicular pustules; some rupture to discharge beads of pus, the remainder dry up to make crusts.
+2) Characteristically, this condition is seen as small, superficial, follicular pustules; some rupture to discharge beads of pus, and the remainder dry up to make crusts.

-3) Folliculitis grows quickly, including an ever-increasing number of follicles, Soon the contamination becomes ongoing; the skin looks blocked, enlarged and invaded.
+3) Folliculitis grows quickly, including an ever-increasing number of follicles.
+Soon the contamination becomes ongoing; the skin looks blocked, enlarged, and invaded.

 5) The eruption looks unsightly and is annoying.
 Within the beard region (Sycosis barbae), the chin and upper lip are most affected; the eruption later spreads to other parts.
-There's no oozing and weeping at any stage; this feature help in differentiating the disease from follicular infective eczema, within which the entire beard region is rapidly involved and oozing could be a dominant feature...
+There's no oozing and weeping at any stage; this feature helps in differentiating the disease from follicular infective eczema, within which the entire beard region is rapidly involved and oozing could be a dominant feature...

 Differential diagnosis